myscreens.ca

 The cost question gets clearer when you put a retractable patio screen next to the three builds it competes with most often.

-A new screened-in porch with framing, a roof, and fixed screen panels runs $15,000 to $50,000 in Ontario, depending on the size of the build and whether it sits on a new foundation or an existing slab.
+A new screened-in porch with framing, a roof, and fixed screen panels is a much larger build, often two or three times the cost of an equivalent retractable patio screen on the same opening, sometimes more depending on the foundation and trim.
 You get a permanent room with a permanent look.
 You also lose the option to roll the screen away and use the space as an open patio.

-A 3-season sunroom runs $25,000 to $70,000 installed.
+A 3-season sunroom is the most expensive of the three alternatives and a different product entirely.
 You get glass walls, a finished floor, and useable shoulder-season space.
-You also pay roughly five times the install cost of a comparable retractable screen build, and the room blocks the open-air view your patio gave you.
+You also pay several times the install cost of a comparable retractable screen build, and the room blocks the open-air view your patio gave you.

-A motorized retractable awning runs $3,000 to $8,000.
-Cheaper than a retractable screen on the same opening width, but it does not seal the opening.
+A motorized retractable awning is cheaper than a retractable screen on the same opening width, but it does not seal the opening.
 The awning lets bugs through, lets wind drive rain in, and only handles the sun side.
 For Ontario summers where mosquitoes show up by late June, an awning solves part of the problem and a retractable screen solves all of it.

 Verdict on Ontario retractable patio screen pricing in 2026

-If you want a written line-item quote for your own covered patio, a site visit gets you firm numbers within a week.
-We install Talius retractable screens across southern Ontario from Toronto out to Muskoka, and our quotes name the price you pay before the install starts.
-That is the retractable patio screens cost Ontario story for 2026, told without the runaround.
+If you want a written line-item quote for your own covered patio, a free site visit gets you firm numbers within a business day.
+We install Talius retractable screens across southern Ontario from Toronto out to Muskoka, and we name the price you pay on your specific opening before any work starts.

 Common Questions